 Cummins has a deeply rooted historical commitment to community problem solving.
-The Company focuses its engagement efforts on three priority areas critical to healthy communities: education, environment, and equality of opportunity and creates impact by engaging in its communities, focusing on its priorities and identifying opportunities the Company has a unique ability to address using the knowledge and skills of its employees.
+The Company focuses its engagement efforts on three priority areas critical to healthy communities: education, environment, and equality of opportunity and creates impact by engaging in its communities, focusing on its priorities and identifying opportunities which the Company has a unique ability to address using the knowledge and skills of its employees.

 In 2020, due to COVID-19 safety concerns, employee participation in the Company's Every Employee Every Community (EEEC) volunteer programme was limited to virtual volunteerism.
-Even under challenging circumstances, the Company's employees contributed more than 300 hours volunteering virtually to support their local communities.
-In addition, the Company's Foundation provided targeted emergency grants to local charities addressing the needs of families and children impacted by the COVID-19 pandemic, as well as providing seven community development grants to help local charities supporting education, people with disabilities and reducing food insecurity.
+Even under challenging circumstances, the Company's employees continued volunteering virtually to support our communities.
+In addition, the Company's Foundation provided targeted emergency grants to charities addressing the needs of families and children impacted by the COVID-19 pandemic.